 \subsection{\revision{Hardware Drift}}

-\revision{Device parameters are known to drift over time, resulting in calibration information becoming stale and increasing error rates \cite{proctor2020detecting}.
+\revision{Device parameters drift over time, resulting in calibration information becoming stale and increasing error rates \cite{proctor2020detecting}.
 Parameters are frequently updated after rounds of calibration.
 Both the circuit and the kernel should be recompiled to account for a potentially new device error landscape.}

 \revision{Because drift is not uniform it can be unnecessarily expensive to re-calibrate the entire system, calibrating both parameters that have remained ``in-spec'' as well as those which have fallen ``out-of-spec.''
 To accommodate this, more flexible and dynamic calibration schemes have emerged, such as Optimus \cite{kelly2018physical}, which constructs a calibration dependency graph which is periodically probed to determine which parameters to re-calibrate.
 Low shot-count overhead probes can be used to determine what has drifted out-of-spec.
 The size of this graph should scale quadratically with the number of qubits in a system with all-to-all connectivity.}